How do I flash my keyboard with Keyboard Firmware Builder (a.k.a kbfirmware.com)?

 Resistors have no polarity, so the direction they are installed does not matter.

-Only the BDN9 Rev. 2 has individually addressable per-key RGB.
+Only the BDN9 Rev. 2 and Iris Rev. 6 has individually addressable per-key RGB LEDs.
 For all other available Keebio PCBs that have in-switch LED support, the LEDs can only be controlled as a group.

 One option around this is to use a switch with clear housing like a Zealio or Alias switch and point RGB LEDs upwards through the switch.